hawkinx/shared/Elasticache_redis_and_Crossplane.md

 `redis-cli -v`

-To verify access, deploy an EC2 instance in the same VPC (simplest), install the Redis client as above and run the following command using the redis endpoint that is saved in the Kubernetes secret defined by the value of writeConnectionSecretToRef: in the manifest file.
+To verify access, deploy an EC2 instance in the same VPC (the example security group allows access from with the same VPC), install the Redis client as above and run the following command using the redis endpoint that is saved in the Kubernetes secret defined by the value of writeConnectionSecretToRef: in the manifest file.

 `redis-cli -h <endpoint> ping`

 `redis-cli -h redis-cluster-mode-off.8ym5s5.ng.0001.eun1.cache.amazonaws.com ping`

-To verify access in a non-production environment, the quickest is just to start a terminal session on one of the EKS node using the AWS SSM Fleet manager, install the Redis cli client as above and check access.
+To verify access in a non-production environment, the quickest is just to start a terminal session on one of the EKS nodes using the AWS SSM Fleet manager, install the Redis cli client as above and check access.

 ## Putting it together

 The examples below have been deployed both in the same VPC that the EKS cluster that I have Crossplane on (the VPC + EKS cluster were created using eksctl and Crossplane deployed using Helm) was running on and in the default VPC for the AWS region.
 The components not deployed using Crossplane needed to be referenced using their AWS IDs; other components could be referenced by name.
-Don't in any case regard my formatting and configuration as the only correct way of doing this; use whatever works for you.
+Don't regard my formatting and configuration as the only correct way of doing this; use whatever works for you.

 ### Components/Steps

 1. Parameter group, with cluster mode set either off or on
 2. VPC and subnets
-3. Redis subnet group, defined to use subnets within the VPC
+3. Security group allowing access to the Redis port from within the VPC
-4. Security group allowing access to the Redis port from within the VPC
+4. Redis subnet group, defined to use subnets within the VPC
-5. Redis instance, defined according to whether cluster mode is on or off
+5. Redis instance, configured according to whether cluster mode is on or off

 ### Provisioning